ExCyTIn-Bench: Evaluating LLM agents on Cyber Threat Investigation: Experiments

 \subsection{Base Models Comparison}

-\textbf{Setup.} We first compare the performances of different LLMs in Table~\ref{tab:1} using a base prompt (See Figure~\ref{fig:base_prompt}).
-Since the reasoning model like \texttt{o1-mini} struggles with the output format, we’ve added extra instructions to reinforce it.
-We set \texttt{temperature} = 0 and \texttt{max\_step} = 25.
-We use \texttt{GPT-4o} as our evaluator for all experiments.
-To fully understand how the capabilities of base models perform on our benchmark, we evaluate a wide range of the latest LLMs.
-Our evaluation covers proprietary and open-source models, chat and reasoning models, and models of different sizes.
-See Appendix~\ref{sec:more_analysis} for more details of the setup, the models, results, and analysis.
+\paragraph{Setup.} We first compare the performances of different LLMs in Table~\ref{tab:1} using a base prompt (See Figure~\ref{fig:base_prompt}).
+We set temperature to 0 and max step to 25.
+We choose to use \texttt{GPT-4o} for answer evaluation since we notice that sometimes the model is not following the answer template.
+We also manually checked the evaluation results to confirm that LLM-as-judge can be applied here (See Appendix~\ref{sec:llmjudge}).

-\textbf{Result Analysis.} We observe the following: \textbf{(1)} \texttt{o4-mini} delivers the best mean reward (0.368), surpassing the next-best \texttt{GPT-4.1} by 0.03 (9 \% relative); the explicit-reasoning line shows a steady progression (o1-mini → o3-mini → o4-mini). \textbf{(2)} \texttt{Phi-14B} barely solves any tasks, and smaller open-source models such as \texttt{Qwen-2.5-7B} and \texttt{Llama-3-8B} behave similarly, so we omit them.
-In contrast, the newly released \texttt{Llama4-Mav-17B} reaches 0.29, making it competitive with proprietary chat models like \texttt{GPT-4o} and \texttt{Gemini 2.5 Flash}. \textbf{(3)} Incidents 55 and 166 are the most challenging, as no model exceeds 0.3.
-However, on incidents 38, 134, and 322, the highest model performance exceeds 0.5.
-Interestingly, these are incidents that have the fewest alerts. \textbf{Takeaways :} Recent models are achieving higher rewards overall, open-source models are rapidly closing the gap with proprietary ones, and explicit-reasoning models are improving quickly.
-Because our benchmark is new and absent from any publicly available training data, test-set leakage is unlikely, showing genuine progress in LLM capabilities.
-More analysis on path length and rewards is in Appendix~\ref{sec:diff_length}.
+\paragraph{Result Analysis.} We observe the following: \textbf{(1)} \texttt{GPT-5.1} and \texttt{Claude-Opus-4.5} are the two best models on the dataset, surpassing the next-best \texttt{Claude-Sonnet-4.5} by 0.1. \textbf{(2)} \texttt{Phi-14B} barely solves any tasks, and smaller open-source models such as \texttt{Qwen-2.5-7B} and \texttt{Llama-3-8B} behave similarly, so we omit them.
+In contrast, \texttt{Llama4-Mav-17B} reaches 0.29, making it competitive with proprietary chat models like \texttt{GPT-4o} and \texttt{Gemini 2.5 Flash}. \textbf{(3)} Incident 39 has the lowest max score (0.506) while incident 134 has the highest score (0.825). \textbf{Takeaways:} Recent models are achieving higher rewards overall, open-source models are rapidly closing the gap with proprietary ones, and explicit-reasoning models are improving quickly.
+Since our benchmark is new and absent from any publicly available training data, test-set leakage is unlikely, showing genuine progress in LLM capabilities.